This Grilled Flatbread Pizza recipe is a fun and delicious way to make pizza on your grill and customize the toppings to your liking.

-I usually prefer to cook on the grill when the weather is nice, but this week the weather has been total crap.
-Portland is notorious for rainy weather and this week has been no exception.
+I usually prefer to cook on the grill when the weather is nice, but this week the weather has been cold and rainy.
 I braved the cold and fired up the pellet grill to make some grilled flatbread pizzas and let me tell you, it was worth it!

 I had made the pizza dough the previous Sunday and kept half the recipe in the fridge and put the other half in the freezer for a rainy day (like today…. see what I did there?).
 Pizza dough freezes really easily; just remember to freeze it after you’ve given it its first rise, then let it thaw in the fridge (in a bowl!) and let it have a second rise on the counter for about an hour to let it come to room temperature before you use it.